Eat the rainbow, what does it mean?

 As a nutritionist one of the first healthy eating tips I help my clients achieve is eating more fruit and vegetables.
 The UK National Diet and Nutrition Survey showed that 31% of adults and only 8% of children meet the 5-A-Day recommendation.

-Colourful fruits and vegetables don’t just make your meal look colourful and appealing, they also contain high amounts of antioxidants and phytonutrients.
+Colourful fruits and vegetables don’t just make your meal look colourful and appealing, they also contain high amounts of vitamins, minerals, antioxidants and phytonutrients.
 These are the natural compounds that give fruit and vegetables their beautiful colour, they fall into 5 main categories whichmay be very beneficial for our health.

 Why you should eat the rainbow

-Plants contain more than 100,000 phytonutrients which are thought to have important healing powers.
+Plants are rich in nutrients, they contain more than 100,000 phytonutrients which are thought to have important healing powers.
 These nutrients may help prevent diseases such as cancer, reduce inflammation and tackle harmful free radicals from pollution that damage tissues in the body.

 The natural fibre found in fruits and vegetables is also beneficial for weight loss and gut health which is important for a healthy digestion.
 Eating a wide variety of plant foods is key for a diverse microbiome and it’s good for the environment too.

 The more we eat the more we benefit and many studies show we should really be aiming for at least 7 portions and ideally 10-a-day!

 - Red foods- Phytonutrients: Lycopene which is a powerful antioxidant has been linked to lower risk of blood pressure and cholesterol problems, prostate cancer and heart disease.
+Red foods have anti-ageing and heart protecting properties.
 Try cherries, cranberries, radishes, red apples, red peppers, watermelon, raspberries, strawberries, pomegranate, beetroot or tomatoes.

 - Purple / blue foods- Phytonutrients: Resveratrol may reduce heart disease and cancer risk and acts as an antioxidant and anti inflammatory.
+They support heart health and can prevent cancer.
 Try plums, aubergines, purple grapes, purple potatoes, red cabbage, blueberries or blackberries.

 - Green foods- Phytonutrients: Zeaxanthin and lutein which may help to protect eye health.
+Green foods support digestion.
 Try broccoli, kale, spinach, rocket, asparagus, celery, courgettes, cucumbers, leeks, limes, mange tout, savoy cabbage, avocado or kiwi.